Former Golden Temple 'Hazuri Raagi' dies in Amritsar; COVID-19-related death count rises to 5 in Pb

-(Eds: adding details) Amritsar, Apr 2 (PTI) A Padma Shri awardee and former 'Hazuri Raagi' at the Golden Temple who was undergoing treatment for coronavirus here died early Thursday morning, taking the COVID-19-related death toll to five in the state, a health official said.
-The 62-year-old 'Gurbani' exponent had recently returned from abroad and tested positive for coronavirus on Wednesday, the official said.
+(Eds: Adding victim's name) Amritsar, Apr 2 (PTI) A Padma Shri awardee and former 'Hazuri Raagi' at the Golden Temple who was undergoing treatment for coronavirus here died early Thursday morning, taking the COVID-19-related death toll to five in the state, a health official said.
+Nirmal Singh, 62, had recently returned from abroad and tested positive for coronavirus on Wednesday, the official said.
 Principal, Government Medical College, Sujata Sharma said his condition started deteriorating on Wednesday evening and he was put on ventilator support.
 He died at 4:30 AM on Thursday.
-The man was admitted to Guru Nanak Dev Hospital here for chest infection after he had complained of breathlessness and dizziness, she said.
+The 'Gurbani' exponent was admitted to Guru Nanak Dev Hospital here for chest infection after he had complained of breathlessness and dizziness, she said.

 According to officials, he had held a large 'sammelan' (religious gathering) in Delhi and some other places after he returned from abroad.
 He had also performed a 'kirtan' at a house in Chandigarh on March 19 along with his family members and other relatives.